Lightning-Universe/MarkDown-poster_component/README.md

 </div>

 # About
-This component lets you send a message on Slack from a Lightning app.
+This component lets you render Markdown page to the Lightning app.

 ----